EnzoBnl/enzobnl/pl.md

 In fact `@FunctionalInterface` is here to guarantee that the functional interface **has only one abstract method**.

 ### Making a lambda Serializable
-At instantiation time, you can use a union cast to make your lambda serializable:
+At instantiation time, you can use a union cast to make your lambda serializable (`Serializable` is an empty interface):
 ```java
 (Runnable & Serializable) () -> System.out.println("runnable is running")
 ```